rovergard/The-Beatles/README.md

 # Step 4: Use multiple methods of Natural Language Processing

-Implement several different algorithms to understand the emotional valence of each Beatles tune Use "confentional" Bag of Words approach using VADER (Valence Aware Dictionary and sEntiment Reasoner) lexicon in the Python Natural Language Toolkit package.
+Implement several different algorithms to understand the emotional valence of each Beatles tune

+Use "confentional" Bag of Words approach using VADER (Valence Aware Dictionary and sEntiment Reasoner) lexicon in the Python Natural Language Toolkit package.

+Use Roberta transformer model that was pretrained on very large corpus of Twitter data

+Use Transformers Pipeline on Hugging Face to see which algo it recommends for this task and provide valence analysis

+Use distilbertsentiment to look at not only the words but their relatrive positioning to infer meaning

+Try out "amanda-cristina/finetuning-sentiment-model-4500-lyrics" which is a pretrained specifically on song lyrics.
+This was unbelievably simple as it literally asks for what class of model I want and then just an input of each string of song lyrics

-Use Roberta transformer model that was pretrained on very large corpus of Twitter data Use Transformers Pipeline on Hugging Face to see which algo it recommends for this task and provide valence analysis Use distilbertsentiment to look at not only the words but their relatrive positioning to infer meaning Try out "amanda-cristina/finetuning-sentiment-model-4500-lyrics" which is a pretrained specifically on song lyrics Compare different valence values with the valence provided by Spotify and popularity scores Create word clouds based on popularity, valence values, individual user preferences
+Compare different valence values with the valence provided by Spotify and popularity scores Create word clouds based on popularity, valence values, individual user preferences

 # Step 5: Unsupervised Learning - K-Means clustering